CBOT wheat rises 7% this week on Russia crop worries

 * Markets close on Monday for U.S. Memorial Day holiday

-CHICAGO, May 24 (Reuters) - Chicago Board of Trade wheat futures were nearly flat on Friday but remained up about 7% for the week on increasing concerns over crop losses in Russia and other exporting countries.
+CHICAGO, May 24 (Reuters) - Chicago Board of Trade wheat futures closed nearly flat on Friday but rose 7% for the week as concerns grew over crop losses in Russia and other exporting countries.

 CBOT wheat this week reached a 10-month high as analysts reduced production estimates for Russia, the biggest wheat exporter, after crop areas suffered from dryness and frosts.
 High prices are expected to drive livestock producers globally to use more corn as feed, instead of wheat, analysts said.